Skip to main content

 Written by Bec Yik

-Updated over 2 months ago
+Updated over a month ago

 Workspace

 A workspace is the secure environment where your organisation uses Minikai.
+It contains your users, groups, Minis, records, and settings — everything your team needs to do their work.

 Users